danidiaz/cauldron/README.md

 - [injecting all the beans that implement a certain interface as a list](https://twitter.com/NiestrojRobert/status/1746808940435042410) roughly corresponds to a constructor that takes a monoidally aggregated "secondary bean" as an argument.

-Some features I haven't been able to mimic yet:
+Some features I'm not yet sure how to mimic:

 - [bean scopes](https://docs.spring.io/spring-framework/reference/core/beans/factory-scopes.html), like [request scope](https://docs.spring.io/spring-framework/reference/core/beans/factory-scopes.html#beans-factory-scopes-other-injection).
-[This Stack Overflow post](https://stackoverflow.com/a/77174979/1364288) about how they are implemented in Spring might be useful.
+[This Stack Overflow post](https://stackoverflow.com/a/77174979/1364288) gives some information about how they are implemented in Spring.

+  The SO post explains that in Spring the injection of request scoped beans into long-lived beans involves thread-local variables.
+I explored such a technique for Cauldron [here](https://discourse.haskell.org/t/i-got-rid-of-readert-and-now-my-application-is-hanging-by-a-thread/9330).

 # See also

 - [registry](https://hackage.haskell.org/package/registry) is a more mature and useable library for dependency injection in Haskell.
+See [this explanatory video](https://www.youtube.com/watch?v=fFCcvsbCrH8).

 - [di library for Python](https://python-dependency-injector.ets-labs.org/). [tweet](https://twitter.com/mr_le_fox/status/1754132600459784364).